allenai/rslearn_projects/docs/landsat_vessels/api_use.md

    python rslp/landsat_vessels/api_main.py
    ```

-This will start the API server on the specified host and port, and will load the environment variables from the `.env` file.
+This will start the API server on the specified host and port, and will rewrite the environment variables in the `.env` file.

 ## Using Docker Images for API Deployment

 Prebuilt Docker images are available on both GHCR and GCR.
-Use the following steps to pull and run the image:
+Use the following steps to pull and run the image (make sure the `.env` file is in the same directory as the Dockerfile, and at least 15GB of shared memory is available):

 ### GHCR image